mmtree/Celegans_nonlinear_control/README.md

 ## Nonlinear control model <a name="nonlin_control"></a>

-The nonlinear control model is a system of stochastic differential equations with diffusion term
+The nonlinear control model is a system of stochastic differential equations with two stable fixed points and a control signal that eliminates a given fixed point in order to transition the system to the other fixed point.

 <img src="figures/control_model_eq.png" width="500">